Tycho

 Tracking Contract Storage

-This implementation pattern is, by default, used in both the ethereum-template-factory and the ethereum-template-singleton templates.
+This implementation pattern is, by default, used in both the and the templates.

 In VM implementations, accurately identifying and extracting relevant contract changes is essential.